Sejong-VLI/V2T-Action-Graph-JKSUCIS-2023/README.md

 │   │   ├── MSRVTT_data.json # metadata of msrvtt dataset, which includes video url, video id, and caption
 ```
 ### MSR-VTT
 Raw videos can be downloaded from this [link](https://github.com/VisionLearningGroup/caption-guided-saliency/issues/6).
-We provided the captions in dataset/MSRVTT folder
+We provided the captions in dataset/MSRVTT folder.
 ### MSVD
 Raw videos can be downloaded from this [link](https://www.cs.utexas.edu/users/ml/clamp/videoDescription/).
-We provided the captions in dataset/MSVD folder
+We provided the captions in dataset/MSVD folder.

 ## Extract the Features
 ### Feature Extractor Folder Structure